James Worthy: 1984–1985

-A peak Lakers "Showtime" team dominated the West in 1985 and returned to the NBA Finals.
+Worthy began the 1984–85 season as a reserve, while Wilkes returned as the starting small forward.
+After the Lakers opened the season slowly and were outrebounded in each of their first four games, Riley started Worthy in place of Rambis.
+"We're looking for rebounding.
+We're experimenting", said the coach.
+A few games later, Riley replaced Wilkes in the starting lineup with Larry Spriggs.
+The Lakers dominated the West and returned to the NBA Finals.
 During the play-off run Worthy emerged as a feared clutch performer, averaging 21.5 points per game on 62.2% shooting in the playoffs and 23.7 points per game in a match-up against the Celtics in the championship series.
-His all-round play helped lead the team to a 4–2 victory cinched on the celebrated parquet floor of the old Boston Garden and confirmed him as one of the league's premier players.
+His all-round play helped lead the team to a 4–2 victory clinched on the celebrated parquet floor of the old Boston Garden and confirmed him as one of the league's premier players.
 It was also in 1985 that Worthy first donned goggles after suffering a scratched cornea during a March 13 game at the Utah Jazz, wearing them for the rest of his career.